dasch-swiss/dsp-api/docs/05-internals/design/api-v2/how-to-add-a-route.md

 Give your responder a `receive(msg: YourCustomType)` method that handles each of your request message types by generating a `Future` containing a response message.

-See [Triplestore Access](../principles/design-overview.md#triplestore-access) for details of how to access the triplestore in your responder.

 Add the path of your responder to the `org.knora.webapi.responders` package object, and add code to `ResponderManager` to instantiate the new responder.
 Then add a `case` to the `receive` method in `ResponderManager`, to match messages that extend your request